$f$-algebra products on AL and AM-spaces

-Let $\cph$ denote the set of positively homogeneous continuous functions on $K_X$.
-With the order defined pointwise and the norm of uniform convergence, $\cph$ is an AM-space.
-According to the representation result by A.\ Goullet de Rugy \cite[Corollaire 1.31]{goullet_de_rugy1972}, the map
+is a continuous positively homogeneous function on $K_X$.
+The set $\cph$ of all continuous positively homogeneous functions on $K_X$ is a vector lattice with respect to the pointwise addition, scalar multiplication, and ordering.
+Furthermore, the norm of uniform convergence makes $\cph$ an AM-space.